toryzb/rsschool-cv/cv.md

 * Adobe Photoshop

 ## Code example:
-Create a function combos, that accepts a single positive integer num (30 > num > 0) and returns an array of arrays of positive integers that sum to num [Ссылка на задачу](https://www.codewars.com/kata/555b1890a75b930e63000023/python).
+Create a function combos, that accepts a single positive integer num (30 > num > 0) and returns an array of arrays of positive integers that sum to num [task link](https://www.codewars.com/kata/555b1890a75b930e63000023/python).

 ```
 def combos(n):